SmokeHouseProject/applewood/README.md

 ## Aurelia
 ___

-This project uses a pre-configured aurelia project using the aurelia cli <http://aurelia.io/hub.html#/doc/article/aurelia/framework/latest/the-aurelia-cli> with the following options selected:
+This project uses a pre-configured aurelia project using the aurelia cli <https://aurelia.io/docs/cli> with the following options selected:

-1. ES2016 js and Babel transpiler
+1. Built-in bundler with RequireJS
+2. ESNext
+3. Babel
-2. Less CSS pre-processor
+4. Less CSS pre-processor
-3. Unit Testing using Jasmine and Karma
+5. Unit Testing using Karma and Jasmine
-4. Visual Studio Code as the editior
+6. Visual Studio Code as the editior

 Aurelia (the core project) consumes the following directories and files:
   <pre><code>